Fedder-type criterion for quasi-$F^e$-splitting and quasi-$F$-regularity: Abstract

 \section{Abstract}

 We study quasi-$F^e$-split and quasi-$F$-regular singularities, which generalize Yobuko’s quasi-$F$-splitting.
 We establish Fedder-type criteria that characterize these properties for hypersurfaces.
 These criteria offer explicit tools for computation and verification.
-As an application, we construct a counterexample to the inversion of adjunction for quasi-$F$-regularity.
+As an application, we construct a counterexample to the inversion of adjunction for quasi-$F$-regularity and we compute the quasi-$F$-split threshold of the cone over the ordinary cusp.